As you have conversations with your family, friends, or healthcare providers, you can use this glossary to better understand some of the medical terms

 Hammersmith Infant Neurological Examination (HINE): An assessment tool that uses a point system to measure progress in various categories of motor milestones for infants between 2 and 24 months of age.
 The examination includes evaluations of posture, movement, tone, and reflexes.
 An overall score is assigned to each infant based on his/her milestone development.
 Learn more about the HINE.

-Intrathecal injection: Delivers medication through the lower back via a lumbar puncture and directly to the CNS.
+Intrathecal injection: An injection into the cerebrospinal fluid (the fluid in the spine) This delivers medication directly to the CNS.
 Sedation may be used depending on the condition of the individual.

-Lead Case Manager (LCM): LCMs are committed to helping individuals taking SPINRAZA and their families make informed decisions about care.
-They can provide insights into insurance benefits for SPINRAZA and help to find the most affordable way to start and stay on treatment as prescribed.
+Lead Case Manager (LCM): LCMs from Biogen are committed to helping individuals taking SPINRAZA and their families make informed decisions about care.
+They can provide insights into insurance benefits for SPINRAZA and help find the most affordable way to start and stay on treatment as prescribed.

 Loading dose: An initial dose or series of doses given to rapidly achieve a therapeutic concentration of medication in the body.

 Lumbar puncture: During a lumbar puncture, a needle is inserted into the spinal canal in the lower back, which allows for intrathecal injection of SPINRAZA.

 Maintenance dose: A smaller or less frequent dose given after the initial loading dose period to maintain the appropriate levels of medication in the body.

 Motor milestone responder: Measured according to Section 2 of the Hammersmith Infant Neurological Examination, a responder is defined as anyone with at least a 2-point increase (or maximum score of 4) in their ability to kick, or at least a 1-point increase in the categories of head control, rolling, sitting, crawling, standing, or walking.
 Individuals must also show improvements in more categories of motor milestones than worsening.